kumarrishav4/Hand_Tracking/Real Time Tracking codes/README.md

 <body>
 <h1>Real Time Tracking</h1>

-<p>The project files focus on building real-time hand gesture tracking and have used Python, OpenCV, and MediaPipe for it.
-An iterative approach was used, with each file building on the previous ones to enhance functionality.</p>
+<p>The project files focus on developing hand gesture tracking using Python, OpenCV, and MediaPipe.
+An iterative approach was employed, with each file building on the previous ones to enhance functionality.
+The files also output a CSV containing the angles between fingers detected during movement.</p>

 <h2>File Structure</h2>
 <pre>
-Real Time Tracking codes
 ├── CompleteTrackingGUI.py      # Full functional tracking application with GUI
 ├── BasicHandTracking.py        # Core tracking logic for hand movements and gestures ├── BasicGUI.py                 # Basic GUI interface for testing